 Protect Your Cloud Storage Accounts

-Many people who use smartphones often make use of cloud storage accounts such as Google Drive or iCloud to create backups in case they need access on their phones.
+Many people who use smartphones often make use of cloud storage accounts such as Google Drive or iCloud to create backups in case they need access to their phones.
 This includes messages, contacts, email (and more), which can be obtained by an attacker if they gain control over your device's backup file - don't underestimate the power!

 Luckily, you can easily secure and protect your cloud storage accounts by following a few basic guidelines we’ve already covered: